ranjan973/DevOps-Notes/containers/container_docker.md

  - **Overlay** - This network is primarily used during container orchestration when we have multiple cluster hosts and we want networking between containers running on those different hosts

- **-none** - Completely isolate the container from the host and other containers
+ - **none** - Completely isolate the container from the host and other containers

 ### Limitations of Docker